-It’s also a breathless, ass-over-ankles space action picture that barely finds time for characters to manifest.
+You’ll also find a breathless, ass-over-ankles space action picture that barely finds time for characters to manifest.
 What happened to the simple charm of people hanging out in a hive of scum and villainy while they get to know each other?
-And yet, despite this constant narrative rush the movie can’t help but feel, with its two-and-a-half-hour running time, like a slog.
+And yet, in places, despite this constant narrative rush, the movie can’t help but feel like a bit of a slog.

-It’s a strange thing to shunt aside beloved characters when so much else feels like a less-interesting replay.
+It’s a strange thing to shunt aside beloved characters, though Kelly Marie Tran as Rose is a welcome addition.
 For a second it looks like a roguish Benicio Del Toro might save the day with a compelling new Han Solo-esque character, but he shows up long enough to offer a strangely percussive stutter, and then vanishes.

-The first act just drags.
-Forty-five minutes in and I was wondering—aside from some delightful new alien creatures—what, if anything, interesting we were going to get.
-I haven’t been bored in a Star Wars movie since the prequels, so this isn’t a good sign.
-But things improve with a psychic connection between Rey and Kylo Ren across space provides the first sign of genuine chemistry.
+A psychic connection between Rey and Kylo Ren across space provides the first sign of genuine chemistry.
 Their shared weirdness forms the most potent and interesting relationship in the film.
 The themes of the series manifest most strongly here, the division of good and evil and the attraction between them, along with the actual or implied importance of destiny and inheritance.
-There’s also room in the picture’s bedrock for the considerations of age and forgiveness, while a wonderfully grizzled Hamill delivers a series-best performance, offering a wry humour behind his bushy beard.
+There’s also room in the picture’s bedrock for the considerations of age and forgiveness, while a wonderfully grizzled Hamill delivers a series-best performance, offering a wry humour and embittered mentorship behind his bushy beard.
 “Be that which they grow beyond, that is the true burden of all masters,’ says one wise voice.